 Ideas for supporting staff:

 - Staff need well-designed training that address how to have conversations and support people in exploring their sex, sexuality, love and relationships.
 This is about a group of staff being able to debate and learn together.
 This cannot be achieved solely by online learning.
-Ensure that all staff have someone to talk to as they support the person with a learning disability so that they can continually grow their knowledge, confidence and improve the support they offer.
+Ensure that all staff have someone to talk to, so that they can continually grow their knowledge, confidence and improve the support they offer.
 This is a human, organic process and staff need to be supported throughout it.

 - In addition to the above training, ensure that resources are available within your team.
-You may learn about these resources in the training, in the Supported Loving toolkit, or the Family Planning website (FPA).
+You may learn about these resources during training, in the Supported Loving toolkit or the Family Planning Association (FPA) website.
 It maybe that someone in your team could volunteer to research resources and UK-wide good practice in response to the wishes and needs of the person you are supporting as they are identified.
 Importantly, the team must support each other to best use the resources.

-- Staff should be encouraged to be brave and address concerns and ideas with their manager so that they can respond to what is truly needed e.g. someone wanting to go to a gay night club and the staff shift needs changing.
+- Staff should be encouraged to be brave and address concerns and ideas with their manager, so that they can respond to what is truly needed eg someone wanting to go to a gay night club and the staff shift needing to change.
 Managers will need to offer supportive, responsive supervision as and when needed.

-- deeply listen with an open mind and heart and value what the person is saying/wanting/not wanting.
-Remember people can show this in a variety of ways through changed behaviour, non-verbal signals etc.
+- deeply listen with an open mind and heart, and value what the person is saying/wanting/not wanting.
+Remember, people can show this in a variety of ways through changed behaviour and non-verbal signals etc.

 - be brave!
-Be brave to ask questions of the person you are supporting, and those who know them well (if appropriate) or the organisation you work for. e.g. staff must not hug people – why?
+Be brave to ask questions of the person you are supporting and those who know them well (if appropriate) or the organisation you work, eg staff must not hug people – why?

 - encourage conversations within your organisations that directly and bravely address what a person’s human needs are with regards to relationships and sex, to respond in a human rather than a cold systematic way.

-- accept anything that suggests that people with learning disabilities don’t have the same desires for touch, love, belonging and relationships just like anyone else.
+- accept anything that suggests that the people you support don’t have the same desires for touch, love, belonging and relationships, like anyone else.